verge-io/docs/docs/kb/posts/bootable-usb.md

 ![rufus.png](/public/rufus.png)

 1. Once Rufus is loaded, select the **USB device** to write to for the area labeled **Device**.
-2. Click the **Select button** to select the VergeIO installation ISO image.
+2. Click the **Select button** to select the VeregOS installation ISO image.
 3. Click **Start**
   ![rufus2.png](/public/rufus2.png)
 4. Rufus will prompt you to choose an ISO Mode.
 Choose DD.
 Rufus will begin building the bootable USB device.
 <br>
 ## Apple MacOS:

-1. Download the latest version of the VergeIO installation ISO. [_https://updates.verge.io/download_](https://updates.verge.io/download)
+1. Download the latest version of the VeregOS installation ISO. [_https://updates.verge.io/download_](https://updates.verge.io/download)
 > **NOTE:** This may not be the most recent version.
 Please talk to your account representative to make sure you have the latest version.
 {.is-info}